mahadevan17/Healthcare-Insurance-Fraud-Detection/README.md

 The resultant dataset was employed to train Random Forest Classifier and Decision Tree Classifier models, which were subsequently evaluated using performance metrics including F1-score and the area under the ROC curve (AUC).

 #Version Insurance_Fraud_Detection.ipynb

-the dataset was pre-proccessed using a different approach Dataset consists of 8 files(4 train,4 test).
+the dataset was pre-proccessed using a different approach ,Dataset consists of 8 files(4 train,4 test).

 The Inpatient data(with 40,474 records, 30 features) and Outpatient data(with 5,17,737 records, 27 features) consisted of many missing values so, for both scenarios features with more than 70% missing values were dropped.